 That being said, I’m of the opinion that the business class seats on the Vietnam Airlines A321 are dated.
-I wouldn’t expect lie flat seats in a regional business class product, but even something along the lines of what can be found in QANTAS 787-9 premium economy or Hawaiian Airlines A321neo first class would be a huge improvement.
+I wouldn’t expect lie flat seats in a regional business class product (like what can be found in Starlux business class), but even something along the lines of what can be found in QANTAS 787-9 premium economy or Hawaiian Airlines A321neo first class would be a huge improvement.

 Arrival into Ho Chi Minh City